stephenVertex/clickup-mcp-server/README.md

    - Moves a task to a different list
    - Required parameters:
      - `taskId`: ID of the task to move
+   - Optional parameters:
-     - `listId`: ID of the destination list
+     - `listId`: ID of destination list (optional if listName provided)
+     - `listName`: Name of destination list (optional if listId provided)

 8. **duplicate_task**
    - Creates a copy of a task in a specified list
    - Required parameters:
      - `taskId`: ID of the task to duplicate
+   - Optional parameters:
-     - `listId`: ID of the destination list
+     - `listId`: ID of destination list (optional if listName provided)
+     - `listName`: Name of destination list (optional if listId provided)

 9. **update_task**
    - Updates an existing task